Jenisch/POBAI/README.md

 1. Install [Python 3.9+](https://www.python.org/downloads/windows/) and ensure
    it is added to your `PATH`.
-2. Place `PathOfBuilding.exe` in the default location or note the full path to the executable.
+2. Place `PathOfBuilding.exe` in the default location or note the installation directory or full path to the executable.
 3. Double-click `run_pob_planner.bat` from this repository.
 4. When prompted, confirm the Path of Building location (or paste it if you installed it elsewhere).